-The Ministry of Finance increased the systemic risk buffer for IRB banks by 1.5 per cent to 4.5 per cent with effect from 31 December 2020.
-The group includes a full countercyclical buffer in its planning, and aims for a CET1 ratio of 16.9 per cent.
+The group includes a full countercyclical buffer in its capital planning and aims for a CET1 ratio of 16.9 per cent.

-The CET1 ratio declined by 0.3 percentage point to 18 per cent in the first quarter of 2021.
-Risk weighted assets increased by 1.7 percentage point in the first quarter of 2021.
-CET1 capital remains unchanged in 2021 despite a sound performance in the first quarter.
-This is mainly due to one-time effects of the introduction of a new default definition entailing an increased deduction for expected loss in the IRB models.
+The CET1 ratio rose by 0.3 percentage point to 18.3 per cent in the second quarter of 2021.
+Risk weighted assets increased by 0.6 percentage point in the second quarter of 2021.
+CET1 capital rose by 2.2 percentage points in the second quarter due to good quarterly results and dividend from SpareBank 1 Gruppen.
 A payout ratio of 50 per cent of the period’s net profit is assumed.

-A leverage ratio of 7.0 per cent (6.9 per cent) shows that the bank is financially very solid.
-The bank will continue to focus on capital efficiency and effectiveness with a view to strengthening its profitability and financial soundness.
+A leverage ratio of 7.0 per cent (6.9 per cent) indicates a strong financial position.
+Work on capital efficiency and effectiveness will continue with a view to strengthening profitability and financial soundness.

-Good results across all business lines provided a very high return on equity in the first quarter of 2021, and have demonstrated the value of a broadly diversified business model.
+Good results across all business lines have again provided a very high return on equity in the second quarter of 2021 and confirm the value of a broad based product offering to customers.

-The improvement project One SMN has progressed to an implementation phase.
-The board of directors expect better interaction between the business lines to provide increased customer recruitment, increased cross-sales, an improved customer offering and reduced costs.
+Implementation of One SMN has contributed to good growth and a strong profit in the quarter.
+The board of directors expects improved interaction between the business lines to continue to boost customer recruitment, increase cross-sales, improve the customer offering and reduce costs.

-At the end of the first quarter the bank is well positioned in the market, very solid, and its liquidity position is good.
+At the end of the second quarter the bank has a strong market position, is very solid, and has ample liquidity.
 This provides the scope for action needed to achieve the group’s ambitions.
-The group's financial goals remain unchanged.
+The group’s financial goals stand firm.

 Of the dividend of NOK 4.40 set aside for 2020, NOK 1.30 has been paid per equity certificate.
-The board of directors is authorised to pay out all or parts of the remaining dividend and community dividend, and assume that it will be disbursed in the course of the fourth quarter given the present assessment of prospects for the future.
+The board of directors is authorised to decide on the payout of the remaining dividend and community dividend and assumes, barring dramatic changes in the company’s situation or signals given by the government authorities, that dividend payout will take place in the fourth quarter.

 |The Board of Directors of SpareBank 1 SMN|